In Greek, the word arthritis means "disease of the joints". [25]

 Provided they contain preserved nutrients, quality tart cherry supplements can help you with [4, 11, 14]:

-- Improved sleep - Tart cherries are a natural source of melatonin, which helps regulate the sleep-wake cycle and promote cell health, both of which play a role in managing inflammation.
+- Improved sleep - Tart cherries are a natural source of melatonin, which helps regulate the sleep-wake cycle, which plays an important role in managing inflammation.

 - Athletic recuperation. - The polyphenols in tart cherries have the potential to reduce muscle pain and accelerate recovery in runners, gym goers, and professional athletes.

-- Gout support - Multiple studies have found that regular intake of tart cherries and cherry juice may reduce uric acid levels (specifically plasma urate), supporting gout symptom relief and potentially contributing to fewer gout flare ups.
+- Gout attacks support - Multiple studies have found that regular intake of tart cherries and cherry juice may reduce uric acid levels (specifically plasma urate), supporting gout symptom relief and potentially contributing to fewer gout flare ups.
+However, Arthritis Foundation mentions that cherries are high in fructose, which can be a problem if you're at risk of diabetes, though this is easily avoided with cherry supplements.

-What's more, compared to other forms, tart cherry supplements may contain higher levels of antioxidants like quercetin.
+What's more, compared to other forms, tart cherry supplements may contain concentrated extracts of specific antioxidants.
 [10]

 The recommended single serving is 237 mL of tart cherry juice or 15 mL of concentrate.
 [8]